Enroll Free

 3. Expression of Ideas

-Your ability to revise texts to improve to make the written expressions more effective, and to meet specific rhetorical goals are put to the test in this category.
+Your ability to revise texts to improve, make the written expressions more effective, and meet specific rhetorical goals are put to the test in this category.

 4. Standard English Conventions